5 mins TO READ

 Start with creating an ideal customer profile, also known as a marketing persona.
 The persona is a fictional, generalized representation of your ideal customer.

-Defining your persona helps you be more specific about who you are targeting.
+Defining your persona helps you be more specific about who you’re targeting.

 Focusing on the right kind of customer makes digital marketing much easier.
 But you have to do the background work to figure out what ‘right’ means for your business.

-To learn more read this more detailed explanation of the importance of marketing personas.
+To learn more read this detailed explanation of the importance of marketing personas.

 2) Set Your Goals